 * It’s unlikely that famous conservationists & naturalists like Henry Thoreau, John Muir, Theodore Roosevelt, Aldo Leopold, Ansel Adams, Rachel Carson, Edward Abbey, et al., would have welcomed this assault on landscapes.
 As an example, the John Muir Trust (a Scottish legacy charity) is against wind turbines in any sort of wilderness area but they’re fighting a tough battle.
 In America, Muir founded the Sierra Club, which has sold out to green-tech, dodging the evidence and calling for “appropriately sited” renewable energy projects.
 Do they think the planet has endless places to hide huge towers, with so many projects already resisted?
 Even iconic Loch Ness is threatened by wind energy now.
 It’s discouraging to see modern environmentalists buy into the weak benefits of a bloated, unreliable power source.

 In case you think this is a rant with no hope, I’m all for rooftop & parking-lot solar panels or putting them over train tracks and canals.
 They are much greener than wind monsters because they don’t increase the human footprint, which was never solely about carbon until recent attitudes took hold.
-Geothermal is another good renewable source, along with small, non-dense wind turbines (under 50 feet tall) and safer forms of nuclear power.
+Geothermal is another good renewable source, along with small, non-dense wind turbines (under 50 feet tall) and safer forms of nuclear power like SMRs.
 The whole centralized model of building “energy farms” and moving electricity over long transmission lines (additional sources of blight) needs to end.
 Anything truly green should have a minimal footprint, like cargo ships assisted by rotor sails.
 Unless people practice restraint and use more birth control, our long-term existence on this planet isn’t assured by any technology.
 Fossil fuels built this whole mess and it’s hard to sustain without them.
 The whole notion that there “must be a solution” is countered by historical evidence of human greed and shortsightedness.
 The modern energy quagmire vs. the scale of growing wants & needs is unprecedented.
 Very large machines in the countryside are a new phase of urban sprawl that leaves many of us speechless.
 Ecocide, Phase 2 is a good term for it.
 If these were housing developments or freeways, most environmentalists would oppose them for destroying open space!
 In light of these inexplicable new values, some ecological thinkers have resigned themselves to the continued destruction of nature by old and new technologies.
 Wind power is actually an old technology, rebooted in the worst way.

 It’s easy to find wind energy opposition groups and antidotes to industry propaganda.
 The media has done a poor job of reporting both sides of the wind energy story but the tide seems to be turning as these machines reach a critical mass.
 Hopefully there will be a global moratorium on further construction, at least on mountaintops, where wind turbines are the most disrespectful.
 Subsidies in various nations have already been cut back as the ruse reveals itself but there needs to be an “outrage clause” that stops them for nature’s sake alone.
 With all the talk of Climate Justice, why not mention Landscape Justice?